 The Non-Executive of Spectra7 Micro (SPVNF) is Buying Shares

-Today, the Non-Executive of Spectra7 Micro (SPVNF), Ronald James Pasek, bought shares of SPVNF for $350K.
+Today, the Non-Executive of Spectra7 Micro (SPVNF), Robert Dobkin, bought shares of SPVNF for $280K.

-This recent transaction increases Ronald James Pasek’s holding in the company by 31% to a total of $1.24 million.
-In addition to Ronald James Pasek, one other SPVNF executive reported Buy trades in the last month.
+This recent transaction increases Robert Dobkin’s holding in the company by 226% to a total of $339.1K.
+In addition to Robert Dobkin, 2 other SPVNF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>